 Female Fertility Facts

 Infertility is a disease of the reproductive system and impacts men and women equally.
 Recent studies estimate that about 1 in 6 child-bearing aged couples in the United States suffer from infertility.
-Just from the states served the most by MCRM (Missouri, Illinois, Oklahoma, Kentucky, Kansas and Arkansas), it is estimated that approximately 715, 000 women of child-bearing age suffer from a form of infertility.
+Evaluating the states served most by MCRM Fertility (Missouri, Illinois, Oklahoma, Kentucky, Kansas and Arkansas), it is estimated that approximately 715, 000 women of child-bearing age suffer from a form of infertility.

 Some of the causes of infertility in females include: